 The New Teaching Fellows of Ligonier Ministries

-Note: In May 2013, Dr. Stephen J. Nichols joined these men, and in November 2015, Dr. R. Albert Mohler Jr. and Dr. Derek W.H.
-Thomas became Ligonier Ministries’ newest teaching fellows.
+Note: In May 2013, Dr. Stephen J. Nichols joined these men, followed by Dr. R. Albert Mohler Jr. and Dr. Derek W.H.
+Thomas in November 2015 and Dr. Burk Parsons in March 2017.

 When I came to work at Ligonier over five years ago, I knew we had a challenge in front of us.
 The ministry was growing — thriving even.
 But what would happen when the day came that Dr. Sproul could no longer provide his steady hand on the helm of the ministry he founded in 1971?
 I soon found out I wasn’t the only one concerned.
 No one cared more about this question than Ligonier’s founder himself, and I discovered he had already been working on the solution with his acute mind and humble heart.